MiiMii1205/ragdoller/README.md

 ### Player Aiming Weapon ###

-By default, the scrip will automatically give any player an empty pistol to enable then to aim at any peds.
+By default, Ragdoller will automatically give any player an empty pistol to enable then to aim at any peds.

-To change this, you can set the `GIVE_ALL_PLAYERS_WEAPONS`  value in the `Scripts/rag.lua` file.
-Disabling `ENABLE_AIM_RAGDOLL` wil also prevent players to get pistols too.
+To change this, you can set the `GIVE_ALL_PLAYERS_WEAPONS`  value in the `Scripts/rag.lua` file to `false`.

+Disabling `ENABLE_AIM_RAGDOLL` will also prevent players to get pistols too.

 ### Player Ragdoller ###